LGBTQ rights in Montana: Bathrooms

 In 2018, the Montana Family Foundation sought to require transgender people to use public bathrooms corresponding to the gender on their birth certificate, but their initiative failed to collect enough signatures to appear on the November ballot.

 In 2024, the Montana House voted on whether to forbid trans people from using the bathroom in the Montana State Capitol that aligns with their gender.
-This would have affected Representative Zooey Zephyr, who is openly trans.
+This would have affected Representative Zooey Zephyr.
 On December 3, the House voted down the proposal, with three Republicans joining Democrats in voting against it.

 In February 2025, the state legislature passed HB 121, which would require bathrooms, locker rooms, and sleeping areas in publicly-funded facilities to be segregated based on biological sex assigned at birth.
 The ACLU of Montana immediately filed a lawsuit against the bill; on April 2, 2025, District Court Judge Shane Vannatta issued a temporary restraining order, ruling that the bill "is motivated by animus and supported by no evidence that its restrictions advance its purported purpose to protect women's safety and privacy."